21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 2 – Monceau

-• Macaron Hoarder Insider Tips: Don’t miss the charming pond in the northeastern part of the park!
+• NEP Insider Tips: Don’t miss the charming pond in the northeastern part of the park!
 Also, if you want to do some sightseeing in the same area, you can visit Musée Nissim de Camondo, a decorative arts museum in a former French home.

 Parc Monceau in Paris, France